 Converting Greasemonkey Scripts

 SafariExtension object.
-For more information, see Injecting Scripts in Safari Extensions Development Guide and Injecting Styles in Safari Extensions Development Guide.
+For more information, see Injecting Scripts and Injecting Styles.

 One important difference is how you access your extension’s settings.
 The settings API isn’t directly available to injected scripts because they are run as part of the web content layer.
 To access settings, dispatch a message from the injected script to the global page via the

 SafariContentBrowserTabProxy object.
 Because the global page is part of the application layer, scripts running in it can access your extension’s settings.
 Then dispatch a message that contains the settings information from the global page back to the injected script.